MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/cash-bank-management/clear-bridging-pyts-adv-bank-rec.md

 [!include [banner](../../includes/banner.md)]

-This article provides information about clearing bridging payments in advanced bank reconciliation under feature **Automatic clear bridged transactions through advanced bank reconciliation** starting from 10.0.39.
+This article provides information about clearing bridging payments in advanced bank reconciliation using the **Automatic clear bridged transactions through advanced bank reconciliation** feature in Dynamics 365 Finance version 10.0.39.

 A bridged payment is a payment that is posted to the general ledger in two steps.
 Typically, this approach is used when the method of payment is set to **Bank**, and you must post transactions to the bank account only when the transaction has cleared the bank.
 However, you can also use it for a ledger account.
 In this case, the amount will be moved from one main account to another main account when the bridging posting is processed.